Conducting a survey is a thorough process, which has six essential steps. These are:

 - DATA COLLECTION

 During data collection, surveyors work in teams of 4-5 people.
-The teams are supported by the survey coordinator and survey supervisors who also verify the quality of collected data on a daily basis.
+The teams are supported by the survey manager and survey supervisors who also verify the quality of collected data on a daily basis.

 - DATA ENTRY